tulane-cmps6610-fall-2025/extra-credit-review-rockaroll/answers.md

 1. An unsorted array is split into two subproblems.
 These subproblems are sorted individually
 2. After the array is merged again on completion of step-1 the algorithm checks if the array still remains unsorted.
 It swaps the elements on each other if they are in the wrong order.

 In this case the subproblems can be sorted only one way.
-While Divide and Conquer is developing a solution for the larger problem from a smaller problem in this case the answer is either the right and wrong choice.
+While Divide and Conquer is developing a solution for the larger problem from a smaller problem in this case the answer is either the right or the wrong choice.

 3. **Randomization**